Rafael Figarola

-Rafael Figarola González (1882 – death date unknown) was a Cuban baseball catcher in the Cuban League and Negro leagues.
+Rafael Figarola González (1882 – death date unknown) was a Cuban professional baseball catcher in the Cuban League and Negro leagues.
 He played from 1905 to 1923 with several clubs, including Almendares, the Fe club, the Habana club, the Lincoln Giants, the Brooklyn Royal Giants, and the Cuban Stars (West).
 Figarola was elected to the Cuban Baseball Hall of Fame in 1950.
 He was also listed as Jose Figarola.